Chapter 7. Test failover

 [root@s4node1 ~]# echo c > /proc/sysrq-trigger

 On s4node2, monitor the failover process.
-After failover, cluster should be in such state, with ASCS running on s4node3, and ERS remaining on s4node2.
+After failover, the cluster should be in such a state that the ASCS and ERS instance is running on s4node2.

 [root@s4node2 ~]# pcs status